From urban villages to ghost cities

 Pictures by Matteo Damiani

-Please click on image to enlarge
+Please click on the image to enlarge

-china-underground.com, from 2005 to 2012 we had the opportunity to witness an era of radical changes.
+With cinaoggi.it and later china-underground.com, from 2005 to 2012 we had the opportunity to witness an era of radical changes.
 In late 2005, we arrived at Aishilingeng Faguohuayuan condo, surrounded by the Luo Zhang urban village.
 Aishilingeng is located in northern Kunming, in the Panlongjiang district.
 The condo is named after the pretty town of Eislingen in Southern Germany.
 Faguohuayuan, in Chinese Mandarin, means French Garden.
-The use of European names is very common in China when you have to find a new name for an upscale neighborhood; the name should possibly summon an ideal of luxury and sophistication.
+The use of European names is very common in China when you have to find a new name for an upscale neighborhood; the name should possibly summon an idea of luxury and sophistication.
 A reservoir of ideas from which to draw is the European Renaissance.
-In 2007, in front of Luo Zhang Cun, was built the Beichen Fortune Center, a high-end commercial center with cinemas, karaokes, fashion shops, etc.
+In 2007, in front of Luo Zhang Cun, was built the Beichen Fortune Center, a high-end commercial center with cinemas, karaoke, fashion shops, etc.

 Luo Zhang Cun, the urban village around Aishilingeng, consisted mainly of old multi-story houses decorated with dirty white tiles, the same buildings built all over the rest of China from the 80s to early 00s.
 In general, the quality of these buildings is very low, the hygienic conditions are poor.
-These kind of old districts are difficult to control since developing into a myriad of narrow streets and alleyways that wind between the mainly illegal buildings.
-Landowners rent them to the city’s floating population, unable to afford an apartment in other area of the city: urban villages have become the breeding grounds for social problems such as prostitution, child labor, crime, drug addiction and alcoholism.
+These kinds of old districts are difficult to control since developing into a myriad of narrow streets and alleyways that wind between the mainly illegal buildings.
+Landowners rent them to the city’s floating population, unable to afford an apartment in other areas of the city: urban villages have become the breeding grounds for social problems such as prostitution, child labor, crime, drug addiction, and alcoholism.

-The district was inhabited by Yunnanese, people from Kunming and people arriving from the neighboring provinces and countries, such as Vietnam, Laos and Myanmar.
-They took menial jobs to support themselves and their families and they lived in difficult conditions.
-Most of the population consisted of small artisans, shopkeepers, restaurateurs, hairdressers, construction workers, waiters, shop assistants, improvised pharmacists and doctors, masseuses and prostitutes.
+The district was inhabited by Yunnanese, people from Kunming, and people arriving from the neighboring provinces and countries, such as Vietnam, Laos, and Myanmar.
+They took menial jobs to support themselves and their families, and they lived in difficult conditions.
+Most of the population consisted of small artisans, shopkeepers, restaurateurs, hairdressers, construction workers, waiters, shop assistants, improvised pharmacists and doctors, masseuses, and prostitutes.

 Villages like Luo Zhang Cun used to be located on the outskirts of the city.
 With the expansion of the city, farmlands formerly cultivated by the villagers were mandatorily purchased and turned into urban land by the government.
 Soon after their purchase, villages tend to be surrounded by rising skyscrapers.
 Though located in an urban area, they are still “rural”.
 Consequently, the villages become independent kingdoms, outside the laws and urban planning.